MarionGranier/Projet_R_Python_M2_REHAB/readme.md

 The primary objective of this study is to investigate whether the intra-individual variability of the FuncUseRatio, measured over one week in chronic-phase post-stroke patients, is significantly different over six consecutive months, based on accelerometric measurements in an ecological setting.

 ### Method:
 Each participant wore an AX3 accelerometer (Axivity, Newcastle Helix, England, https://axivity.com/product/ax3) on each wrist at home for 7 days per month over six consecutive months.
 During these 7 days of accelerometer wear, participants were required to complete an activity journal, recording the start and end times of each activity performed.
-After each meal, they had to rate their fatigue using a Visual Analog Scale (VAS).
 The wristbands containing the accelerometers were not to be removed during the 7-day recording period.

 ### Participants:
 5 hemiparetic patients in the chronic phase of stroke.